prometheus-operator/prometheus-operator/README.md

 ## Removal

-To remove the operator and Prometheus, first delete any third party resources you created in each namespace.
+To remove the operator and Prometheus, first delete any custom resources you created in each namespace.
 The operator will automatically shut down and remove Prometheus and Alertmanager pods, and associated configmaps.

 ```